 Pricing is the center of your business.
-Everything you do, from your copywriting and marketing to your product and support works to drive people to your pricing page and justify the number you’re charging.
+Everything you do, from copywriting to creating a local SEO strategy to providing customer support works to drive people to your pricing page and justify the number you’re charging.
 Unfortunately though, we’re really bad at pricing.
 Most of us end up arguing in a boardroom before succumbing to our “gut feelings” and just shipping a pricing page to “see how it does.”

 While long time readers of this blog know pricing isn’t hard, it’s a process, we want to take a walk through the SaaS pricing pages of some of the biggest, baddest SaaS companies out there to help you see how pricing has been influential to their success and to give you a few takeaways to implement on your own.